Skip to the content.

 SCA->>MAA: Retry with exchanged token

-INFO:agent_executor:🔐 Authorization required: scheme=jwt needed but received jwks
+INFO:agent_executor:🔐 Authorization required: scheme=jwt needed but received jwks_uri

 INFO:resource_token_service:✅ Resource token generated successfully